Shadowgit98/StickyNotes/README.md

 npm start Technologies Used Frontend: HTML, CSS, JavaScript, React JS with vite Backend: Appwrite Other Tools: npm, Webpack, etc. Contributing Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-License This project is licensed under the @Prathmesh G - Shadowgit
+License This project is licensed under the MIT License